 About Jack

-Jack has also played through notable musical scores, such as Jekyll and Hyde by Frank Wildhorn, Children of Eden by Stephen Schwartz, Beauty and the Beast by Alan Menken, Fifty Million Frenchmen by Cole Porter, and 1776 by Sherman Edwards.
+Jack also explored repertoire with youth ensembles like the Peabody Youth Orchestra and the Potomac Valley Youth Orchestra, playing pieces by Franz von Suppé, Maurice Ravel, Aaron Copland, and George Frideric Handel.
+Beyond orchestral works, Jack has played in several musical theater productions in the D.C.
+Area, including Jekyll and Hyde by Frank Wildhorn, Children of Eden by Stephen Schwartz, Beauty and the Beast by Alan Menken, Fifty Million Frenchmen by Cole Porter, and 1776 by Sherman Edwards.

 On his website, Jack emphasizes his desire to use music as a tool to connect with people around the world and to allow them to enjoy music as much as he has throughout his life.